Quintet (film)

 Quintet is a 1979 American post-apocalyptic science fiction film directed by Robert Altman.
 It stars Paul Newman, Brigitte Fossey, Bibi Andersson, Fernando Rey, Vittorio Gassman and Nina Van Pallandt.

+Quintet was released on February 9, 1979, and it received mostly poor reviews from critics.

-Plot
+Plot summary

 During a second ice age, two people walk through a blank, frozen tundra, the seal hunter Essex and his pregnant companion Vivia, the daughter of one of Essex's late hunting partners.
 They are traveling north, where Essex hopes to reunite with his brother, Francha.

 Essex and Vivia eventually find Francha's apartment, but the reunion is short-lived.
 While Essex is out buying firewood, a gambler named Redstone throws a bomb into Francha's apartment, killing everyone inside, including Vivia.
 Essex sees Redstone fleeing the scene and chases him to the sector's "Information Room".
 Essex witnesses the murder of Redstone by an Italian gambler named St. Christopher.
 When St. Christopher leaves, Essex searches Redstone's pockets and finds a piece of paper with a list of names: Francha, Redstone, Goldstar, Deuca, St. Christopher, and Ambrosia.

 Puzzled by the mystery, Essex discovers that Redstone had previously checked into the Hotel Electra, a gambling resort in another sector.
 He visits the hotel and assumes Redstone's identity.
 Immediately after checking in, Essex is given an unexpected welcome by Grigor, who is the dealer in the casino.
 Insisting that he means no harm, Grigor invites Essex (as "Redstone") to the casino, where gamblers are now heavily involved in a "Quintet" tournament.
 While there he meets Ambrosia, who always assumes the role of the "sixth player" in the game.

 Essex is unaware that the current Quintet tournament is a fight for the survival of the fittest.
 Those who are "killed" in game are executed in real life.
 Grigor and St. Christopher are aware that Essex is not the real Redstone, so they ignore him and focus on the other players.
 Goldstar is the first killed, followed by Deuca, until the only two players left are St. Christopher and Ambrosia.
 Ambrosia, however, insists that Essex be counted as a player in the game since he has assumed Redstone's identity.
 Grigor agrees and informs St. Christopher that he has to eliminate Essex before he can face off against Ambrosia.

 Essex and St. Christopher have a showdown outside the city, where St. Christopher is killed by falling into a rupture of the ice sheet.
 Essex returns to Francha's apartment and finds the same list that Redstone had.
 Ambrosia follows Essex to the apartment.
 Essex slits her throat moments before her attempt to slit his throat.

 Returning to the Hotel Electra to cremate Ambrosia's body, Essex confronts Grigor to demand his "prize", since he was the winner of Quintet.
 Grigor reveals that the only prize is the thrill of the game itself.
 Grigor insists he stay and participate in future tournaments, but a disgusted Essex condemns Quintet and leaves the hotel for good.